Linguistics-DTU/DTU_7th_Sem_Project/README.md

 * We explored the correlations between the various Census data about a particular stateand the general ”acceptance” of a particular ban.

-* The analysis was done using the Twitter API and the Indian Census data of 2011•Gained extensive knowledge of various Python libraries like,
+* The analysis was done using the Twitter API and the Indian Census data of 2011

+* Gained extensive knowledge of various Python libraries like,

 - For natural language processing